 Marvel At The Epitome Of Mughal Era

 One of the most crucial and celebrated national festivals, Independence Day is celebrated to feel the spirit of India’s freedom.
-The flag hoisting ceremony is also held during this day, carried out by the Prime Minister of India at Red Fort.
+The flag hoisting ceremony is also held on this day and is carried out by the Prime Minister of India at Red Fort.
 This event is then followed by 21 gunshots that are fired as a way to give salutation.

 Key attractions: the salutation given through 21 gunshots and the Prime Minister of India hoisting the flag